Running Windows Virtual Machines using VirtualBox

 This is made possible using a software package called VirtualBox ( https://www.virtualbox.org/).

-VirtualBox can be run on ARCHIE via SLURM like any other job.
+VirtualBox can be run on ARCHIE via a SLURM interactive seesion like any other application with a GUI.
 The Windows VM is then run from within VirtualBox.
 Note that multi-node jobs are not currently possible.

 Request enough time for VirtualBox